For Property Owners

 Calendar gaps show up despite a healthy market

-When Bradenton inventory sits empty, the problem is often positioning, pricing discipline, or guest-trust signals rather than a total lack of demand.
+When Bradenton inventory sits empty, the problem is often positioning, pricing decisions, or guest-trust signals rather than a total lack of demand.

 Family homes take more operational wear